And about the angels He says, "Who makes His angels spirits, and His ministers a flame of fire."

 Analysis of the Facts

-God speakers through his prophets.
+In verse 1, we learn that God speaks through His prophets.
 David the Psalmist was a prophet (Acts 2:29-30).
 But God is not always speaking when his prophets speak.
+Sometimes, the speaker is speaking to God and about God.
 For example, God is not the speaker at Isaiah 6:1-7; the prophet Isaiah is the speaker and he is speaking about God who is someone else.
 We can see this clearly because he is referring to himself.
 However, at Isaiah 42:1-4, God is the speaker and He is speaking through his prophet Isaiah.
 We can see this clearly because God is referring to Himself.
 In the same way, God is the speaker at Psalm 95:9-11 through his prophet David (see Hebrews 3:7-11; 4:7).
 God is referring to Himself in this passage so we know He is the speaker.
 However, at Psalm 104, it is clear that God is not the speaker and He is not speaking through His prophet.
 Rather, the Psalmist is speaking to God and about God.
 God is someone else and the Psalmist is the speaker.

-God is not the speaker at Psalm 104 which is quoted at Hebrews 1:7.
-Some translation have "He says" or "God says" at Hebrews 1:8 but this is not in the Greek text.
-And God is not the speaker at Psalm 45 which is quoted at Hebrews 1:8-9.
-And God is not the speaker at Psalm 102 which is quote at Hebrews 1:10-12.
-Yet, Trinitarians have twisted the facts and have God as the speaker in all three instances.
+God is clearly not the speaker at Psalm 104:4 which is quoted at Hebrews 1:7.
+Some translations have "He says" or "God says" at Hebrews 1:8 but this is not in the Greek text.
+And God is not the speaker in Psalm 45 which is quoted at Hebrews 1:8-9.
+Moreover, the Psalmist is not speaking to God or about God in Psalm 45; he is speaking to and about the Davidic King of Israel.
+God is also is not the speaker at Psalm 102 which is quote at Hebrews 1:10-12.
+Yet, Trinitarians have twisted the facts and they have God as the speaker in all three instances.
 In each case, the Psalmist is the speaker.

 It is not necessary to translate legei as "He says."
 Translators have routinely translated this word as "it says" when the Bible is referring to what Scripture says or the Law says.
 At the very least Trinitarians need to stop misleading people into believing that God is the speaker at Hebrews 1:7 and Hebrews 1:8-9 and Hebrews 1:10-12 because He isn't.
 A simple review of each of these Psalms makes this abundantly clear.
 And if Trinitarians want to translate legei as "HE says," they need to also make it clear that this "HE" is not God but the Psalmist, that is, if they actually want to be honest with others.

-The Trinitarian interpretation of Hebrews 1:7 is plainly wrong.
+The Trinitarian interpretation/translation of Hebrews 1:7 is plainly wrong.
 God is not the speaker of Psalm 104:4; the Psalmist is the speaker and speaking about God, his God.
+Hence, it is wrong to make God the speaker of an Old Testament quotation where God is not the speaker.
 The Hebrews writer is not citing what God says but what Scripture says, or at the very least, what the Psalmist says.
 Hence, Trinitarians have no basis whatsoever for supposing God is the speaker at Hebrews 1:8 or for claiming God is the speaker at Hebrews 1:10.
 Therefore, their claims concerning Hebrews 1:10 completely collapse when it is realized God is not the speaker at Hebrews 1:7 or Hebrews 1:8-9.